Uncle-Fii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 7-print_tebahpla.c is a C program that prints the lowercase alphabet in reverse, followed by a new line.
 You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).
 All your code should be in the main function.
 You can only use putchar twice in your code

-File 8-print_base16.c is a C Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
+File 8-print_base16.c is a C program that prints all the numbers of base 16 in lowercase, followed by a new line.
 You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).
 All your code should be in the main function.
 You can only use putchar three times in your code

+File 9-print_comb.c is a C Write a program that prints all possible combinations of single-digit numbers.
+Numbers must be separated by ,, followed by a space.
+Numbers should be printed in ascending order.
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+All your code should be in the main function.
+You can only use putchar four times maximum in your code.
+You are not allowed to use any variable of type cha